phrocker/sharkbite/README.md

 ## Python Iterators (!
 BETA )

 ### Recommended
-We now python iterators.
+We now support python iterators.
 If you don't have a need to build sharkbite and don't wish to use JNI for the python bindings, you can build the native-iterators-jni package without the rest of sharkbite.
 Simply run mvn package in the native-iterators-jni directory and the target directory will have the required JAR with all necessary dependencies.